Hatha is a combination of two words Ham and Tham.

 On a more practical level, Hatha yoga is a means of balancing and harmonising the body, mind and soul.
 Finding a balance within oneself and a unity with the universe.

 In my classes I teach traditional Hatha yoga, which aims to achieve an increase of prana (life force) and a deep inner relaxation.

-I combine asanas (physical postures), pranayama (breathing exercises), mudra (hand, eye and face gestures) relaxation and meditation.
+I combine asanas (physical postures), pranayama (breathing exercises), mudra (hand, eye and face gestures), relaxation and meditation.
 The pace of the class can vary from more fluid and dynamic to a soft and slow-paced rhythm.

-As my classes are suitable for all levels I like to offer plenty of options and I emphasize the importance of feeling good in one’s own body and doing what one can on that particular day.
+As my classes are suitable for all levels I like to offer plenty of variations and I emphasize the importance of feeling good in one’s own body and doing what one can on that particular day.
 Every day is different and so is each body.
 We respect it, we listen to it and we enjoy the path.